 Rowling seems to write them and then, several book later, decides “Well, I guess they should do something while I have them here.”
-And then she gives them half a scene to chop off a snake’s head or have a father who knows a hitherto unknown thing that Harry needs to kill Voldermort – again.
+And then she gives them half a scene to chop off a snake’s head, or they tell someone a hitherto unknown thing that Harry needs to kill Voldermort – again.

 3. Description For The Sake Of It

 I mentioned Salvatore before.
 He writes action novels (including The Thousand Orcs: The Hunter’s Blades) about an elf that periodically goes on a killing spree in new and exciting places.
 So, he spends some time setting the scene.
 Tells you some history in a conversation.
 Gives you an idea of how evil the people his elf is going to murder are.

 And then, the battles begin.
 They are clipped.
 Edged with sharp words.
 They describe the hero by how he reacts to the swords and spells coming at him.